Rotation Control Unlearning: Quantifying and Controlling Continuous Unlearning for LLM with The Cognitive Rotation Space: Appendix

 \subsection{More Experimental Results}

 The detailed results of our work on the ScienceQA dataset are shown in \autoref{SQA-21}.
 Based on the results, we can observe that compared to $o^3$, our method is more stable and has a better ability to resist cumulative catastrophic utility loss.
+Here, the $U^2R$ of our method is 65.79, and the $U^2R$ of the other method is 48.46.